 Don't forget about:Chris Davis, Orioles

-Hosmer is having a great season and would have made the team as a reserve even if he wasn't leading the fan voting, and Cabrera is having a typically elite year of his own, so there's little argument against either player.
-Davis has a strong case, but if everyone with a good case made the All-Star team, we'd have 75-man rosters.
-There's simply not room for everyone, and Davis in particular may get nudged out by a fellow slugger on his own team who can also play first base, though we'll get to him in the outfield.
+Hosmer would deserve to make the team as a reserve even if he wasn't leading the fan voting, and Cabrera is having a typically elite year of his own.
+Davis has a strong case, but may get nudged out by a fellow slugger on his own team who can also play first base (we'll get to him in the outfield).

 Current fan choice: Jose Altuve, Astros